gorgexec/MvvmCore/README.md

 2. Top-level Dagger2 component must be extended from `AppCoreComponent` and contain component `Factory` method accepting at least `Context` and `AppCoreConfig` as parameters.

-3. The top-level Dagger2 component (if only one) or subcomponent (if there are multiple components are used) that corresponds to `Activity` scope must be also extended from `ActivityCoreComponent` interface and include `CoreBindingsModule`.
-Note, that `CoreBindingsModule` is composed during compile time, thus at the first build it would not be found.
+3. The top-level Dagger2 component (if only one) or `Activity` scope subcomponent (if there are multiple components are used) must be also extended from `ActivityCoreComponent` interface and include `CoreBindingsModule`.
+Note, that *`CoreBindingsModule` is composed during compile time, thus at the first build it would not be found.*

 So, totally the component code may be like that: